Searching for non-unitary neutrino oscillations in the present T2K and NO$\nu$A data: Conclusions

+It can be commented that the present long baseline data prefer non-unitary mixing giving a hint of the possibility of new physics.
 It is important that the future analysis of \nova and T2K data are done with the non-unitary $3\times 3$ mixing hypothesis, besides the standard unitary mixing hypothesis in order to find new physics signatures.
-It will be interesting to observe if the slight discrepancy between the two experiments grow over time with more data.
-Future long baseline experiments like DUNE and T2HK will also be able to search for signatures of non-unitarity.
+If the two experiments continue to have better agreement with the non-unitary hypothesis, that can be a strong hint of the presence of new physics in the neutrino sector.